kbaesler/Wave/docs/source/features.rst

     List<IFeature> features = featureClass.Fetch(1,2,3,4,5,6);

-- ``Fetch`` features or rows that need a spatial and attribute to filter the results.
+- ``Fetch`` features or rows that need a spatial and/or attribute dependencies to filter the results.

 .. code-block:: c#